enyojs/gallery/README.md

 ### About the Enyo Community Gallery ###

-We are really excited by the amount of collaboration and sharing happening in the [Enyo Forums](http://forums.enyojs.com/), and the initial release of the [Enyo Community Gallery](http://enyojs.com/gallery) is a first step at providing a way to showcase and discover new Enyo add-on components and libraries developed by the community.
-There are a lot of directions we can go with this, like adding search, categorization, and even dependency management, but for now we wanted to get something barebones out quickly to capture all of the great work being produced by the community.
+We are really excited by the amount of collaboration and sharing happening in the [Enyo Forums](http://forums.enyojs.com/).
+This initial release of the [Enyo Community Gallery](http://enyojs.com/gallery) is a first step at providing a way to showcase and discover new Enyo add-on components and libraries developed by the community.
+There are many directions we can go with this, such as categorization and dependency management, but for now we wanted to get something barebones out quickly to capture all of the great work being produced by the community.

-Anyone interested in sharing their Enyo components, samples, etc. are encouraged to follow these instructions for getting their components showcased in the gallery.
+Those interested in sharing their Enyo components, samples, etc. are encouraged to follow these instructions for getting their components showcased in the gallery.

 ### Directions for Adding Components to Gallery ###

 The gallery is a simple Enyo app hosted from our github repo.
-To register a new component, please follow these instructions:
+To register a new component please follow these instructions:

 1. Fork the github repo (`git@github.com:enyojs/gallery.git`)
 2. Edit the gallery_manifest.json file to add author and component info (see below)